clemenceroumy/HLTB-wearOS/README.md

 HowLongToBeat on WearOS.
 Retrieve your HLTB games status by category.
-Select a game to start a stopwatch and save your timed session on the end of it.
+Select a game to start a stopwatch and save your timed session at the end of it.

 ## Configuration